 Pierre Yovanovitch judges Wallpaper* Design Awards 2020

-In between publishing his first monograph, revamping Hélène Darroze’s restaurant at The Connaught in London and staging an acclaimed gallery show, Yovanovitch, our outgoing Designer of the Year, fitted in a stint as Wallpaper* Design Awards judge
+In between publishing his first monograph, revamping Hélène Darroze’s restaurant at The Connaught in London and staging an acclaimed gallery show, Yovanovitch, fitted in a stint as Wallpaper* Design Awards judge

 2019 has been a year of triumphs for Paris-based Yovanovitch, who was not only named our Designer of the Year but also published his first monograph, unveiled two landmark hospitality projects, and staged a widely acclaimed gallery show.
 Pierre Yovanovitch: Interior Architecture, published by Rizzoli, offered a captivating tour of his greatest hits, ranging from the Kering HQ in Paris, to a winery in Portugal’s Douro Valley, a beachfront apartment in Tel Aviv, and of course, the restored 17th century château in Provence that serves as his countryside getaway.
 It was a testament to his ability to create distinctive forms, imbue every space with warmth and elegance, and more importantly, to elicit excitement and wonder.
 As the French artist and long-term Yovanovitch collaborator, Claire Tabouret said her foreword, ‘Pierre possesses the Little Prince’s charm and grace’.